"Coffee is very acidic and very inflammatory to our bodies, so it’s a good idea to try to cut down the amount you consume every day."

 You might decide to quit caffeine and coffee altogether or you might just want to quit coffee, or cut back on your caffeine intake.
 You can also opt to drink something else other than coffee.
 Following are some helpful tips for cutting back your coffee or caffeine intake:

 - Avoid coffee withdrawal altogether by slowly reducing your daily coffee consumption.
 If you normally drink four cups of coffee per day, drink three.
 If you normally drink three, drink two.
-Every single week cut back one cup.
-This way you can effectively adjust your intake with now withdrawal.
+Every week, cut back one cup.
+This way you can effectively adjust your intake with no withdrawals.

 - It’s also absolutely essential that we stay hydrated, so drink plenty of filtered, spring water or other non-caffeinated drinks.
 Dehydration can worsen your headaches and withdrawal symptoms.